 - Free Spirits

 - Clean T by CleanCo

 The following non-alcoholic whiskey alternatives can be mixed into cocktails and taste best when mixed with other ingredients rather than on their own:

 While you can use all types of non-alcoholic spirits in cocktails, you might also want something you can sip on its own.
 Non-alcoholic wines and beers are perfect for that!

 Non-alcoholic wine, or wine that has had the alcohol removed, is a rapidly increasing segment of the wine business that is advancing in terms of technology.
 Still, other manufacturers have taken a different approach, creating a beverage that mimics the tastes, acidity, and tannins of the wine.
 Of course, both types of nonalcoholic wines may be enjoyed on their own, but they can also be used as nonalcoholic cocktail components, providing body, brightness, and occasionally fizz to a cocktail.
 You can find non-alcoholic alternatives in white, red, rose, as well as sparkling wines.

 Where to buy non-alcoholic spirits

 Non-alcoholic spirits are becoming increasingly common and can be found at many shops and restaurants.
 However, the most convenient way to get the non-alcoholic alternative of your favorite spirit or wine is by ordering it online from Better Rhodes.
-You can have your order shipped across the US and Canada.

 You’ve got your favorite non-alcoholic spirit.
 What next?